Hector-bit/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for document object model and it is used to acess and change a webpage using various languages like Javascript.

 2. What is an event?

+The event is any interaction between the user and the webpage like clicking of the mouse.

 3. What is an event listener?

+An event listener is some code that watches out for events, and once the event happens then some code will be executed.

 4. Why would we convert a NodeList into an Array?

+You can't use functions like .map(), .reduce(), or .forEach on a Nodelist, but you can use them on an Array.

 5. What is a component?

+A component is a way to make code more D.R.Y.
+It does this by automating a task like making cards with information to display on a webpage.

 ### Git Set up